 Some people get arbitration and mediation confused, or think they mean the same thing.
 In reality they are very different processes and should be used in different circumstances.
 Our family mediation specialists in Perth will talk you through arbitration vs mediation – what’s the difference?

 What Is Mediation?

-Mediation is a form of dispute resolution.
+Mediation is a form of family dispute resolution.
 It is completely voluntary and allows parties to come together to settle their disputes in a safe and calm environment.
 It involves an independent third party – a mediator – who helps the parties reach a mutual agreement.

 What Are The Benefits Of Mediation?